nascherman/nyg-ui-generator/README.md

   Afterwards, you'll be asked about publishing the UI module to GitHub and npm.

-3. **Post publish** - publish existing component as module. **IMPORTANT: to run this, you have to be in the cmponent folder**.
+**3. Post publish** - publish existing component as module. **IMPORTANT: to run this, you have to be in the component folder**.
 Generator will try to read existing config file and get the information about UI type, index file name, etc. If `nyg-cfg.json` is missing in the component folder or no information about type or name is available, then user will be asked about it.

   Generator will proceed with similar to **Create UI module** steps.
+Files will be copied to and published from your default modules folder (e.g. `/Users/name/modules/`) which you will be asked about upon installation.

 ## Test
 To manually run the example in your browser